iamrajharshit/iamrajharshit/README.md

 - 👋 Hi, I’m @iamrajharshit
 - 👀 I’m interested in new Algorithms , Python.
 - 🌱 I’m currently learning DS in C and introduciton to ML.
-- 💞️ I’m looking to collaborate on non.
+- 💞️ I’m looking to collaborate on not yet.
 - 📫 How to reach me :
      Gmail id: iamrajharshit@gmail.com